 Our pupils will be equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 An integral element, delivered throughout our computing curriculum, is to equip children with the knowledge and skills to keep themselves safe online.
 Concerns online can be reported to any member of staff in school or to children’s trusted adults.
 Children and adults can also report any online abuse via the police’s CEOP Safety Centre, by clicking on this link:

 To gain an insight into Computing in action, take a look at our Curriculum Corner article from last academic year by clicking this link: Computing Curriculum Corner.

 To support your children’s learning at home, you may find these websites useful:

 Please note LHPSN is not responsible for the content of external sites.

-Please follow the link below to access our Feburary 2023 Powerpoint Presentation for Online safety for parents/Carers
+Please follow the link below to access our February 2023 PowerPoint Presentation for online safety for parents/carers